16srivarshitha/Analysing-Genre-Preferences/README.md

 # Analysing-Genre-Preferences
 ## Table of Contents
-- Dataset Generation : The Datast consists of popular songs and their audio features from 1965 to 2023.
+- Dataset Generation : The Dataset consists of popular songs and their audio features from 1965 to 2023.
 This was generated using Spotify API.
 - Methods Used :
 - Objective :
 - Observations